How to Change Your Wi-Fi Password for Advanced Online Security

 Why should you protect your Wi-Fi password?

-An unsecured Wi-Fi network is like an open door – anyone within range can connect and potentially access your devices and data.
+An unsecured Wi-Fi network is like an open door to a Wi-Fi hacker; if they are within range, they can connect and potentially access your devices and data.

 Leaving your Wi-Fi unprotected lets hackers access your personal information, infect and spread malware to your devices, or use your network to browse illegal websites, which could land you in legal trouble.
 There are additional risks to look out for to ensure your Wi-Fi connection is not compromised.